clem109/hsk-vocabulary/README.md

 Please please please contribute to this, if you have an example sentence or wish to improve a translation please submit a pull request.
 Pull requests will be verified by native English/Chinese speakers.

+**If you are lazy and a pull request is too annoying, just submit an issue and I can merge it myself**

 For now contributions are for fixing mistakes and adding sentence examples:

 ```json